Reddit APIReddit Vote APITutorialUpvote APIPRAW Alternative

 The Direction Parameter: up, down, and the "none" Trick

 The direction field controls which way the vote is cast.
-It accepts string values and integer aliases that match Reddit's native API format.
+It accepts three string values, "up", "down", and "none", as well as integer aliases that match Reddit's native API format.
+Passing "none" removes an existing vote rather than toggling the same direction again.

 Direction parameter visual: up (orange arrow), down (blue arrow), none (gray X)